-A cohort is a group of participants that researchers are interested in studying.
+A cohort is a group of participants whom researchers are interested in studying.
 Researchers can create cohorts by adding inclusion or exclusion criteria.

 Do I need Institutional Review Board (IRB) approval from my own institution in order to access this data through the Researcher Workbench?

 Researchers should always check with their local institutional review board to ensure compliance with local requirements for conduct of research.
 We have provided the template language below as a resource to use for local IRB applications.